Ranked #1 Children's Hospital by U.S. News & World Report

-The Esophageal Atresia Treatment (EAT) Program at Boston Children's Hospital cares for infants, children and young adults with esophageal and airway problems.
+The Esophageal and Airway Treatment (EAT) Center at Boston Children's Hospital cares for infants, children and young adults with esophageal and airway problems.

 Patients and their families come to Boston Children’s Hospital from all over the world for treatments they can’t receive anywhere else.
 For our team, these very rare esophageal conditions are not rare at all.
 Our doctors have the knowledge and skill only time and experience can provide.